jdoig/nelixmo/README.md

 Still very much a "work in progress" though it does have tests, docs, doctests,  validation and both a piped and simple finction based API.

-Currently only supports (non-unicode) SMS text messaging
+Currently only supports SMS text messaging (including unicode)

 ## Generate dev config:
     touch config/dev.exs